shiruken/hackintosh/README.md

 4. You should now have a bootable macOS installation!

 _Note: You can now remove the USB drive but keep it handy for debugging issues with your Hackintosh._

+### Enable FileVault

+[FileVault](https://support.apple.com/en-us/HT204837) is used to encrypt the startup disk on your Hackintosh.
+Enabling it is entirely optional, but probably a good idea for the security conscious.
+Before turning on the feature, you will need to make sure that OpenCore is properly configured to interact with the encrypted drive.
+Follow the OpenCore Post-Install Guide to [prepare your config.plist file for use with FileVault](https://dortania.github.io/OpenCore-Post-Install/universal/security/filevault.html).

+The following changes were necessary:

+* Misc
+  * Boot
+    * PollAppleHotKeys → **True**
+  * Security
+    * AuthRestart → **True**

+You can now enable FileVault under System Preferences > Security & Privacy > FileVault like on a real Mac.
+Once the encryption process is complete, your account password will be required to decrypt the startup disk every time your Hackintosh starts up.

+_Note: You should also make these changes to your USB drive OpenCore configuration so that it can properly boot your system if the `Macintosh SSD` EFI partition gets messed up.
+If you don't update the configuration, then the OpenCore bootloader may not be able to properly handle the FileVault-encrypted drive._